Table of Contents

 Another option available under ADvantage, is assisted living.
 Formally called the Assisted Living Service Option (ALSO).
 ALSO is available to all program participants.

-To be eligible for this waiver, an applicant must be a resident of Oklahoma.
+To be eligible for this Medicaid waiver, an applicant must be a resident of Oklahoma.
 Age, functional ability, income, and assets are also all qualifying criteria for the ADvantage Program.
 Age and functional ability are related.
-Persons 21 and over are eligible if the Social Security Administration designates them as disabled.
+Persons 21 years of age and over are eligible if the Social Security Administration designates them as disabled.
 Persons 65 and over do not require full disability; instead they must have a need for the level of care provided in nursing homes.

 Couples interested in preserving as much of their retirement savings as possible should consult a Medicaid planning adviser.
 These experts can usually help to restructure assets and income so that couples can maximize the spousal allowances and ensure eligibility.
 Read more.